Bransholme: Amenities

 Adjacent to the North Point shopping centre are a library, a health centre, and a police station.
-Also there is a pizza takeaway called ‘Pazzo’, a dental practice and a Farmfoods nearby.
 Next to the police station is a building formerly used as an NSPCC branch but now used as the Astra Youth Centre.

 The health centre's original building had been there since the late 1960s/early 1970s.
 It is located in Bransholme West Ward, which this scheme is to be sited, is the 8th most deprived in Hull.

 A new NHS health centre was built and opened in 2012, also replacing the existing council office at North Point.

 According to a report by Hull NHS PCT when this new facility was proposed they said "The catchment area for the proposed facility also covers Bransholme East, which is the 6th most deprived in a City, which itself is the 11th most deprived of the 354 local authorities in England."

 The Hull NHS PCT said the following in a report: "All services currently provided for will continue in the new facility, alongside additional provision to meet the health needs of the community.
 A discreet, predominantly paediatric audiology and speech and language therapies area will enable a greater number of patients to be seen in appropriate accommodation.
 Multi-functional space is provided for group clinical and non-clinical services, such as group smoking cessation classes and baby clinics.
 The space will be able to be secured from other areas of the building to provide useful community spaces, with their own toilets and drink preparation areas."

 There are a number of parks, playgrounds and sports facilities.
 Heartland's park (near the middle of the area) was opened in August 2000 on the site of former maisonettes, as a grassed area with trees and an adventure playground.
 Ings Road Playing Fields have sporting facilities plus grassed area and woodland.
 Noddle Hill Way has a fishing lake and wildlife wetland, as well as football pitches and community woodland.
 Bude Park playing fields has a children's playground, which was refurbished in 2010 after major vandalism.